On cloud nine: Budding Kiwi space tourists ready to follow Sir Richard Branson

 Nine New Zealanders are among budding astronauts booked to fly on Sir Richard Branson's Virgin Galactic space tourism rocket — VSS Unity.
-Lee Umbers spoke to the British billionaire — and some of the Kiwis who have paid $370,000 for the ultimate ticket to ride and the promise of the "best possible views of Earth and the blackness of space".
+Lee Umbers spoke to the British billionaire — and some of the Kiwis who are paying up to $370,000 for the ultimate ticket to ride and the promise of the "best possible views of Earth and the blackness of space".

 When man first landed on the moon, a teenage Richard Branson watched the historic event in fascination on his family's tiny black-and-white TV.